 The Maritime Institute was established in 1984 with the following objectives:

-1. to conduct legal and multidisciplinary research with focus on oceans and related activities (shipping, ports, fisheries, marine spatial planning…);
+1. to conduct legal and multidisciplinary research with a focus on oceans and ocean related activities;

 3. to organize workshops, conferences and symposia;

-4. to provide consultancy to non-academic actors, such as governments, non-governmental organizations and the private sector.
+4. to provide consultancy to non-academic actors (government agencies, non-governmental organizations, private sector).

 Bib Braunschool

-The mission of the Maritime Institute follows the mission of Ghent University, being committed to independent, high quality, critical and novel research, contributing to the internationalization of education and research, and with attention to societal relevance of research.
+The mission of the Maritime Institute follows the mission of Ghent University and reflects a commitment to conducting independent, critical, novel and socially relevant research, as well as contributing to the internationalization of education and research.

-The Maritime Institute strives to achieve high-quality research output by publishing in peer reviewed international journals and books.
-The internationalization of research is an obvious objective since research on the marine environment has no physical borders.
-The Maritime Institute also offers an attractive research environment for its own researchers and for foreign guest researchers.
+The Maritime Institute strives to produce high-quality research output by publishing in peer reviewed international journals and books.
+It prioritizes an attractive research environment for its staff and for foreign guest researchers.